shermandy/COM-209-Photography-I/README.md

 1. Photography portfolio
  | 150 |
 | Total | 1,000 |

+## Supplies

+- --Camera with manual controls for shutter speed, aperture and ISO
+- --Dropbox account

 Grades will be assigned according to the following scale: